 As per Microsoft: "This could be caused by network connectivity issues, a DHCP server or relay malfunction, firewall issues, or a malfunction of your computer's network interface card or driver".
-See MSW2KDB for details.
+See MSW2KDB

 See "IBM Support Document id: MIGR-58745" for additional information about this event.

 This event was due to ISA 2004 server being installed on the computer.
 By default the ISA system policy is set to block dhcp traffic.
 I resolved the issue by going into "Edit System policy" in ISA server management and enabling the DHCP rule (the first under network services).
 This allowed DHCP traffic to flow and DHCP to work after a reboot without this event.